birukyemane/presentations-react-app/README.md

 ## How to use it

-* clone it and install necessary packges
+* clone this repo and install necessary packges
+* you also need to clone the Share presentations server
+* It will be deployed in Heroku and in future(after it is completed totally)